sydneystockholm/ferguson/README.md

 - **urlPrefix** - prefix the asset URL with this.
 This overrides the library's `urlPrefix` option.
 - **attributes** - an object containing additional HTML attributes.
 - **dependencies** - one or more files that ferguson should take into account when generating cache-busting hashes (see the Compilers section below for an explanation).
 Glob is supported.
-- **inline** - whether to inline the asset instead of referencing an external resource
+- **inline** - whether to inline the asset instead of referencing an external resource.

 Here's an example definition